RCasatta/riccardo.casatta.it/_posts/2016-08-31-notes-on-pieter-and-matt.md

 blockchain great for fungible bearer asset

-blockchain is just applied cryptography to vary arguments
+Blockchain is just applied cryptography to vary arguments

 Mimble Wimble it's the first blockchain which is entirely prunable.
 While proving history is true.